Botpress Review

 Does the chatbot platform provide customer support?

-So, would I recommend to use Botpress to build your chatbots?
+So, would I recommend using Botpress to build your chatbots?

-Yes, I would.
+After this Botpress review, I can confidently say – yes, I would!
 Especially if you are looking for a support chatbot for your website.

-Botpress has an easy-to-use flow builder, pretty advanced testing capabilities, lots of chatbot elements, you can ask questions to users and store the answers in attributes, automatically translate messages, extremely advanced AI capabilities, publish your chatbot on 10 channels and easily integrate with other applications using Zapier.
+Botpress has an easy-to-use flow builder, advanced testing, and many chatbot elements.
+It lets you ask users questions and store their answers in attributes.
+It can automatically translate messages and has very advanced AI.
+You can publish your chatbot on 10 channels and easily integrate with other apps using Zapier.

 Go to Botpress